 Cumin contaminated with peanut (and in some cases, almond) was found in products including Tex-Mex and South Asian cuisine items, pre-spiced barbecue meats, chili seasonings and other spice blends.

-Beyond our 2015 big chart of recalls, there may still be items that you are unsure of.
 The good news is that doing some research can help you make educated choices about allergy-safe food products and risk reduction.

 Several companies post allergen statements on their websites.
 If these are not available or are unclear, call or email the manufacturer and ask the following: